cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - CT1: Offer a customizing feature to the user, so that he can choose that all new windows appear within the main windows (as right now) or as "free" (modal or a-modal) windows outside the main window.
-  E.g. show single dialogue windows in an a-modal way (e.g. N-gram analysis, manual analysis, hybrid encryption demonstration).
+  E.g. show single dialog windows in an a-modal way (e.g. N-gram analysis, manual analysis, hybrid encryption demonstration).
-  This allows that one can switch between the main window and the dialogue window without closing the dialogue window first (the burden is a more complex control mechanism, handling of multiple calls to the same dialogue, update after change of window focus or after changing the underlying original data within the main window, ...).
+  This allows that one can switch between the main window and the dialog window without closing the dialog window first (the burden is a more complex control mechanism, handling of multiple calls to the same dialog, update after change of window focus or after changing the underlying original data within the main window, ...).